 The Chaddick Institute also works closely with consultancies and professional organizations who sponsor our extensive programs and event series during the academic year.
 Learn more about sponsorship opportunities.

 Directions to the Chaddick Institute

-Most on-campus workshops are held at 243 S. Wabash Avenue, Suite 9000 in downtown Chicago (the northeast corner of Jackson and Wabash two blocks from the Art Institute of Chicago).
-Take the elevator to the ninth floor and turn left to Suite 9000.
-Events are also occasionally held nearby at 1 E. Jackson, Suite 1600.
+Most on-campus workshops are held at 14 E. Jackson Boulevard, Suite 1600 in downtown Chicago (the northeast corner of Jackson and State three blocks from the Art Institute of Chicago).
+Take the elevator to the 16th floor and turn left.
+Events are also occasionally held nearby at 1 E. Jackson.

 Public Transportation: We are located less than a 10 minute walk from Metra's Van Buren Street and LaSalle Street Stations and a 15 minute walk from Union Station and Ogilvie (Northwestern) Station.
 All CTA rapid-transit lines serving downtown Chicago stop within a few blocks of campus, however the closest stations are Jackson (Red/Blue lines) and Adams & Wabash (Brown/Purple/Orange/Pink/Green lines).

 Parking: Parking is available in lots on Wabash Avenue, or in less expensive lots located south of the Congress Expressway.